ionic-team/ionic-site/docs/v2/api/home/ubuntu/ionic/ionic/components/infinite-scroll/InfiniteScroll/index.md

     <tr>
       <td>infinite</td>
       <td><p> The expression to call when the scroll reaches
-the threshold input distance.
-From within your infinite handler, you must call the infinite scroll&#39;s <code>endLoading()</code> method when your async operation has completed.</p>
+the threshold distance.
+From within your infinite handler, you must call the infinite scroll&#39;s <code>complete()</code> method when your async operation has completed.</p>
 </td>
     </tr>